 It is hard to find anyone who has not grown up with some variation of meatloaf as a staple of their diet and it is one dish where the memories will surely linger.

 Meatloaf is actually a traditional German, Scandinavian and Belgian dish.
 Our German followers likely refer to it as “Hackbraten” or “Faschierter Braten” and may stuff it with hard boiled eggs.
 Cubans also stuff their “pulpeta” with eggs, but mix beef and ham into the loaf and cook it on the stovetop, rather than baking.
-In Mexico it is known as “albondigon” and it is generally smaller than we find in the United States.
+In Mexico it is known as “albondigon” and is smaller than we find in the United States.
 The French call it “pain de viande.”
-We could go on and on; you could write a book on the history of the meatloaf.
+We could go on and on about the history of the meatloaf.

-For the most part, there are some elements that generally appear in any recipe – ground beef and pork cut with a filler of breadcrumbs, oatmeal, crackers, panko crumbs, rice or minced vegetables are found.
-The binder is usually eggs and often a dairy product.
-You can raid the pantry for toppings and sauces; anything seems to work with meatloaf.
+Generally, there are some elements that generally appear in any recipe – ground beef and pork with a filler of breadcrumbs, oatmeal, crackers, rice, minced vegetables, and a binder of eggs.
+Raid the pantry for toppings ; anything seems to work with meatloaf.

 Our version for this post has our usual requirements – it must be tasty and low in carbohydrates!
 We started with a delectable low-carb “tomato basil marinara” sauce that we incorporated in the mix and as a topping, as well.
 We covered the loaf after an hour of baking with grated mozzarella and garnished with chopped Roma tomatoes and julienned Basil to keep with the theme.
 It is visually appealing, tasty as can be, and unique – as are most meatloaf recipes.